stonepros/stone/doc/dev/stonefs-snapshots.rst

 Generally, snapshots do what they sound like: they create an immutable view of the file system at the point in time they're taken.
-There are some headline features that make CephFS snapshots different from what you might expect:
+There are some headline features that make StoneFS snapshots different from what you might expect:

 * Arbitrary subtrees.
 Snapshots are created within any directory you choose, and cover all data in the file system under that directory.